nelsonksuat/Community_Notes_analysis/README.md

 # European Fact-Checkers within Community Notes on X

-This repository contains the data processing scripts, source lists, and analysis for the project *European Fact-Checkers within Community Notes on X* (Tausk, 2025).
+This repository contains the code, datasets, and scripts used in the study *European Fact-Checkers within Community Notes on X* (Tausk, 2025).

 ## Overview

-This project investigates the presence and role of European fact-checking organisations in Community Notes on X (formerly Twitter).
-It analyzes how often these sources are cited, why they are cited, how they are perceived, and whether their contributions are more or less likely to be published by X.
+This project analyzes how often European fact-checking organisations are cited in Community Notes on X (formerly Twitter), their reasons for being cited, how they are rated by other contributors, and how often such notes get published.

+## Data Availability
+All data used in this project comes from X's [Community Notes public datasets](https://communitynotes.x.com/guide/nl/under-the-hood/download-data).
+The datasets are available as regularly updated `.tsv` files and include detailed documentation on structure and fields.

+### Datasets Used:
+- `notes-*.tsv`: contains the content of the note, source URLs, and contributor justifications.
+- `noteStatusHistory-*.tsv`: captures the visibility status of each note (e.g., helpful or not helpful).
+- `ratings-*.tsv`: includes individual rating feedback on Community Notes.

+These files are imported into pandas DataFrames, cleaned, and linked using the shared `noteId` column.

 ## Methodology

-### Step 1: Data Collection and Preparation
+### Step 1: Data Preparation (`NOTEBOOK 1 Preparing data.ipynb`)

-We use publicly available `.tsv` datasets from X’s Community Notes project.
-Three datasets are used:

-- **Notes**: Contains the community-contributed notes with summary text, source URLs, and annotation reasons.
-- **Note Status History**: Indicates whether each note is rated as helpful, unhelpful, or still needs more ratings.
-- **Ratings**: Contains user-level ratings of individual notes.

-All datasets are merged using the unique `noteId`.
-Participant IDs are removed to preserve privacy.
-Column selections and modifications are documented in the appendices.
+All unnecessary columns are dropped, and participant identifiers are removed to ensure contributor anonymity.
+The notes, status history, and ratings datasets are cleaned and saved in a simplified format.
+Domains are extracted from the note summaries.

-### Step 2: Identifying Fact-Checker Sources
+### Step 2: Verification of Source Matching (`NOTEBOOK 2 Manual annotation verification.py`)

-Two manually curated lists of European fact-checkers are used:

-- EFCSN (European Fact-Checking Standards Network)
-- EDMO (European Digital Media Observatory)

-These lists are saved in `.txt` format and matched against the `sourceURL` column in the Notes dataset.

-### Step 3: URL Extraction

-We use `tldextract` to extract base domains from the `summary` field and match them against the EFCSN and EDMO lists.
-To validate our matching method, 100 notes are manually checked; the match accuracy was 100%.
-This information is stored in the `verificationSource` column.
+To validate that domain-based matching to EFCSN and EDMO sources is accurate, 100 Community Notes identified as citing European fact-checkers are manually verified.
+This verification is stored in the `verificationSource` column.
+The matching achieved 100% accuracy.

-### Step 4: Motives Behind Citations
+### Step 3: Reasoning Behind Citations (`NOTEBOOK 3 Reasoning of a Note.ipynb`)

-We compare the distribution of contributor-provided reasons for submitting notes between:

-- Notes citing European fact-checkers
-- All other notes

-This reveals whether European sources are invoked for specific topics or similar to other sources.
+This notebook analyzes the reasons contributors provide when proposing Community Notes, especially comparing notes that cite European fact-checkers versus all other notes.
+This reveals potential differences in citation motives.

-### Step 5: Perception of Notes
+### Step 4: Perception of Notes (`NOTEBOOK 4 Perception of Notes citing European fact-checkers.ipynb`)

-Using the Ratings dataset, we compare how helpful notes citing European fact-checkers are perceived to be versus other notes.
-Variables analyzed include `helpfulnessLevel` and `helpfulGoodSources`.
+This step evaluates how notes citing European fact-checkers are rated in terms of `helpfulnessLevel` and `helpfulGoodSources`.
+These ratings are compared against those of notes citing other sources.

-### Step 6: Publication on X
+### Step 5: Publication Likelihood (`NOTEBOOK 5 Notes published on X.ipynb`)

-We examine whether notes citing European fact-checkers are more or less likely to be rated as helpful and published on X, using the `currentStatus` column from the Note Status History.
+Using the `noteStatusHistory` dataset, this analysis compares whether notes citing European fact-checkers are more or less likely to be published on X. It focuses on the `currentStatus` column.

 ### Methodological Justification

-This methodology draws on approaches used by Borenstein et al. (2025) and Maldita.es (2025), who developed procedures for working with Community Notes and domain-level classification.
-The validation step (Step 3) ensures precision.
-Comparative analyses across all notes increase the robustness of the findings.
+This methodology is adapted from Borenstein et al. (2025) and Maldita.es (2025), with added validation steps to ensure accuracy.
+All comparisons are made relative to the full Community Notes dataset.

 ## Data Summary

-- Total collected notes: **805,975** (from Jan 1, 2024 to May 5, 2025)
+- Timeframe: January 1, 2024 – May 5, 2025
+- Notes collected: 805,975
-- Notes citing European fact-checkers: **5,380** (≈ 0.67%)
+- Notes citing European fact-checkers: 5,380 (~0.67%)

-## Repository Structure
+## Citation

-import pandas as pd                                         | pip install pandas import re                                                   | pip install regex import tldextract                                           | pip install tldextract import numpy as np                                          | pip install numpy from sklearn.preprocessing import MinMaxScaler              | pip install sklearn.preprocessing import matplotlib.pyplot as plt                             | pip install matplotlib
+If you use this work, please cite it as:

+Tausk, N. (2025). *European fact-checkers within Community Notes on X Analysis*.
+GitHub. https://github.com/[your-username]/[your-repo-name]